Porter's Rare Heritage Turkeys

 These are my methods and they work for me, if you have a method that works great than by all means continue with it.
 This is just for those who would like a little guidance.

-With a humidity of 50-60 %, so go out and buy a hygrometer and I also recommend a digital thermometer too if you don’t have these already .
+I recommend a digital thermometer and hygrometer if you don’t have these already .

-A lot of people are using the tabletop incubators like the Little Giant Styrofoam ones.
+A lot of people are using the tabletop incubators.

-I would highly recommend buying a digital thermometer with the probe that you can insert right thru the Styrofoam to get a reading right at the top portion of the egg.
+I would highly recommend buying a digital thermometer with a probe that you can insert through a hole to get a reading right at the top portion of the egg.

-These can be bought at most Wal-mart stores in the cooking section , it is the same kind you use to insert into whole roasting poultry to take the internal temperature reading .
+These thermometers are the same kind you use to insert into whole roasting poultry to take the internal temperature reading .

-The lowest the temp can be is 99.5 degrees, if it goes lower for long it will also kill the embryo.
+The lowest the temp can be is 99.5 degrees, if it goes lower than this for too long it can kill the embryo as well.

-Once the temp has reached at least 100.5 degrees check back frequently each day to make any adjustments needed as it will fluctuate especially in these cheaper incubators, If you are using say a GQF cabinet type they pretty much maintain the correct temp without worries.
+Check the temperature often and make any adjustments needed as it will fluctuate a bit especially in the cheaper tabletop incubators, If you are using a cabinet type incubator they pretty much maintain the correct temp without worries.

 The first 24 days is considered the incubation period.
-I don’t add any water at all in the incubator for this time.
+I don’t add any water at all in the incubator for this time period.
 You shouldn’t have to unless you are in an extremely dry part of the country with very low humidity below 50%

 If you run your incubator in an air conditioned room you may have to add water if your humidity is below 50% in the room.